VuNKhoi/AviationMap/README.md

 - **Widget and unit tests**: All reusable widgets and flows are tested, including splash screen and navigation transitions.
 - **Integration tests**: Navigation flows (e.g., splash to map) are covered.
 - **Test helpers**: Common test setup and mocks are provided in `test_helpers.dart`.
+- **Test grouping**: All tests in a file should be placed inside a `group()` for clarity, organization, and to ensure proper setup/teardown.
+This is a project convention for all test files.

 ## Future Plans
 - Complete flutter_map MVP and user testing.